paulbhartzog/phoenix-feature-based-app/README.md

 ## Tests

-For this app, the tests are in the same folders as the code so in order to run tests you have to run `mix test lib` to tell `mix test` what folder to run the tests against.
+For this app, the tests are in the same folders as the code.
+The `mix.exs` file has been setup to run these tests, so the file `test_helper.exs` must be in the `lib` folder.